 The story is now darker with some gore with 1 or 2 adult scenes here and there.
 And for the most part, it isn’t that bad.
 But halfway through, Trilobyte throws at us some poorly plot points added only for shock value.

 And the production value, although better than in The 7th Guest, is equal to a 90s suspense TV movie.
-Honestly, I had more fun with the puzzles than I had watching the cutscenes.
+Honestly, I had more fun with the puzzles than I had to watch the cutscenes.
 And also, all the dark zany humour present in the previous game is now mostly gone, with a few moments here and there with Stauf.

 The new 16-bit graphics are definitely an improvement, with much better detail.
 But since the game now occurs in the 90s, the mansion is rundown and debilitated, which means that although the graphical quality is better, the game isn’t prettier which ruins the atmosphere in my opinion.